montaan/montaan/TASKS.md

         [] Load demo models from GLB
-        [] Add instancing & model loading to main app [] Load models based on directory scene file (e.g. add trees and other props)
+        [] Add instancing & model loading to main app [] Load models based on directory scene file (e.g. add trees and other props) [] Palette editor for live editing of file type looks

+/
 # Plugins
     [] Some sort of plugin system to enable parallel development [] TreeProvider